Each and every one of us who writes code in JavaScript goes through the same bewildering mental process. Can you explain the difference between

 property.

-Related Article: Books Every Software Developer Should Read in 2023 to Master JavaScript
+Related Article: Essential Books for Software Developers to Master JavaScript in 2023